8 Natural Ways to Reduce Tick Exposure This Season

 #6 Plant Pollinator Gardens.

-My first job at 16 was at a fast food restaurant, where the management would always give free coffee and cheeseburgers to the cops.
-The refreshments were offered to make the police feel welcome at our location, and in turn promote security and protection.
-This is the same concept.
-If we plant pollinator gardens and landscaping designed to welcome pollinators, birds will naturally spend more time on our properties because there’s food to attract them.
-And once the birds are onsite, they will start hunting ticks and tick eggs.
+At fast food restaurants, the management often gives free coffee and cheeseburgers to the cops.
+The refreshments are offered to make the police feel welcome at the location, and in turn promote security and protection.
+All in all, this is the same concept.
+If we plant pollinator gardens and landscaping designed to welcome pollinators, then birds will naturally spend more time on our properties because there’s food to attract them.
+Concurrently, once the birds are onsite, they will start hunting ticks and tick eggs.

 #7 Protect Yourself!

-Wear insect repellent.
-I make one with essential oils of cedar, lemongrass, geranium and eucalyptus.
-I use a eucalyptus castile soap in the summer instead of any sweet fragrance.
+Certainly, wear insect repellent.
+We make one with essential oils of cedar, lemongrass, geranium and eucalyptus.
+Additionally, you can use a eucalyptus castile soap in the summer instead of any sweet fragrance.

-Tuck your pants into your boots (or leggings!)
-In my experience, loose pant hems are the #1 way ticks access humans.
+Straightaway, tuck your pants into your boots (or leggings!)
+In our experience, loose pant hems are the #1-way ticks access humans.

 #8 Hire a Lawn Service to Spray Cedar Oil or DIY